-Photo 2: Typical New England grazing property
+Photo 2: Blackberry control in the New England.

 6. NEW ENGLAND WEEDS AUTHORITY REGION - PROFILE

 The New England Weeds Authority area comprises the constituent member local government areas of Armidale Regional, Uralla Shire and Walcha Council which forms part of the Great Dividing Range and New England Plateau.